canonical/k8s-operator/docs/stable/index.md

 ## Background

 ### Repository layout
-This repositories used by Canonical Kuberentes has a branch scheme to provide a consistent release experience.
+This repositories used by Canonical Kubernetes has a branch scheme to provide a consistent release experience.
 Any external or shared repositories are forked into the `charmed-kubernetes` github organization and have the following branches: